 How to use and filter data for MapTiler Countries

-This tutorial shows how to use and filter data for MapTiler Countries dataset and make a choropleth map of the US states.
-MapTiler Countries is a dataset that primarily contains data about administrative divisions of a world based on countries and their territories.
+This tutorial shows the process of utilizing and refining data from the MapTiler Countries to create a Choropleth map of the US states.
+The MapTiler Countries dataset primarily consists of information regarding the administrative divisions within various countries and their respective territories.

 1. Copy the following code, paste it into your favorite text editor, and save it as a .html file.